 SI.
-No. Preceding Financial Year Amount transferred to Unspent CSR Account Amount spent in the reporting Amount transferr ed to any fund sp per Section 13 Amount remaining to be spent in succeeding under Section 135(6) (in Rs.)
+No. Preceding Financial Year Amount transferred to Unspent CSR Account Amount spent in the reporting Amount transferr ed to any fund sp per Section 13 Amount remaining to be spent in succeeding under Section (in Rs.) under Section 135(6) (in Rs.)
 Financial Year (in Rs.)
-Name of the Amount Date of transfer Fund (in Rs) financial years (in Rs.)
+Name of the Fund Amount (in Rs) Date of transfer financial years (in Rs.)
 NIL